- Smokers lose 10 years of life on average from smoking-related illness.

 Attempts to quit are never a waste of time, because you reduce the amount you smoke during these periods.
 People who keep trying have a 50 - 50 chance of finally quitting.

-Researchers have been trying to discover risk factors or sets of behaviors that can help predict why some people aren't able to quit smoking.
+Researchers have been trying to discover risk factors or sets of behaviors that can help predict why some people are not able to quit smoking.
 Factors include:

 However, only one factor consistently leads to failure in quitting.
 Cheating during the first 2 weeks of withdrawal nearly guarantees that a person will smoke again in 6 months.